dirigible-io/dirigible-io.github.io/help/concepts_rest.md

 ## Configuring services

 There are three options as far as configuration is concerned.
-- You can start from scratch and build the configuration using the rs fluent API, or
+- You can start from scratch and build the configuration using the rs-fluent API.
-- you can use configuration objects that are essentially the same thing that the fluent API produces.
-And finally,
+- You can use configuration objects.
+They are holding the configuration that the rs-fluent API produces.
-- the third option is to start with configuration object and then enhance or override the configuration using the fluent API.
+- You can start with a configuration object and then enhance or override the configuration using the rs-fluent API.

 > **Configuration objects**
-A configuration object is a JS object with canonical structure that rs can interpret.
+A configuration object is a JS object with canonical structure that the *http-rs* can interpret.
 We will discuss its schema later on in this guide.
-For now, let's just consider that it's the same thing that the fluent API will actually produce behind the scenes so it's a completely valid alternative and complement to the fluent API configuration approach.
+For now, let's just consider that it's the same thing that the rs-fluent API will actually produce behind the scenes so it's a completely valid alternative and complement to the rs-fluent API configuration approach.
 Refer to the [Advanced](#advanced) section for more details on using configuration objects.

 ### Defining service resources (a.k.a. *paths* or *resource paths*)